Vlad-Vasinev/Nixie-Clock-hobby/README.md

 # Nixie Clock(hobby) 🥰

-## Nixie Tube - is an electronic device used for displaying numerals or other information using glow discharge 💻
+## A Nixie Tube is an electronic device used for displaying numerals or other information using glow discharge. 💻

 ## This Nixie was made on IN-14 and IN-16: